Strictly Come Dancing 2020 line-up | Confirmed celebrity contestants - TheNewsTrace

 Partnered with: Aljaž Škorjanec

 BBC Radio1 DJ Clara Amfo was confirmed because the fifth celebrity for Strictly.
-She had been closely tipped for the present and stated herself she would like to do it simply earlier within the yr.
-After her thrilling information was revealed, Clara stated: ““As we all know this yr has been an actual problem and escapism via dancing is one thing I do know all of us take pleasure in, so to be taught by a professional and stay a fantasy is one thing that I can’t wait to completely embrace, see you on the dance ground!”
+She had been closely tipped for the present and mentioned herself she would like to do it simply earlier within the yr.
+After her thrilling information was revealed, Clara mentioned: ““As we all know this yr has been an actual problem and escapism via dancing is one thing I do know all of us get pleasure from, so to be taught by a professional and stay a fantasy is one thing that I can’t wait to totally embrace, see you on the dance ground!”

 Ranvir Singh